 Late payments can result in interest charges applied by HMRC.
 To manage this, payments on account can be made before determining the exact inheritance tax amount.

 In certain cases, such as with property, there is an option to pay inheritance tax in installments.
 If accessing funds from the estate is challenging, individuals may request a delay in paying inheritance tax.
+Inheritance tax payments are typically made within the relevant tax year following the individual’s death.

 Benefits for Married Couples and Civil Partners